molgenis/molgenis/docs/guide-using-an-ide-for-backend.md

 * Run, Edit configurations..., `+`, Tomcat, Local.
 * Call it `molgenis-app [exploded]`
 * (Add and) select your Tomcat installation
-* Setting your environment variables:
+* Select the 'Startup/Connection' tab
+  Copy and paste these variables in the Environment variables area and select 'Pass environment variables'
   ```properties
   molgenis.home=**your own version of the data dir**
   opencpu.uri.host=localhost